 When not to file for bankruptcy

-For individuals in serious financial distress, bankruptcy is a viable option.
+For individuals in severe financial distress, bankruptcy is a viable option.
 While it does not wipe a credit record clean, it does offer a new start.
 One should seek competent legal counsel to consider all options before making a decision.

-What happens to my personal property, real property and other assets?
+What happens to my personal property, real property, and other assets?

 Can I keep my house after bankruptcy?